 With this new architecture, rapid improvements were made to device performance, including demonstration of room temperature operation [125].
 FPAs were operating up to 200 K [126], and single detector quantum efficiency was found to be up to 60% [127].
 While this technology is not currently at the level of HgCdTe in some ways, there is still significant potential for high performance operation at high temperature and longer wavelengths.
-At present, one of the main challenges is to improve the synthesis of the QDs to realize the optimal shape and distribution for detector technology.
+At present, one of the main challenges is to improve the synthesis of the QDs to realize the optimal shape and distribution for detection.
+Once this is accomplished, the QDWIP is poised to be the dominant next generation detector technology.